vJourneyman/lakgraph/content/LA Kings Cal Petersen pulled, and hears it from coach — He has to be better.md

 ---
-title: "LA Kings Cal Petersen pulled, and hears it from coach — He has to be better"
+title: LA Kings Cal Petersen pulled, and hears it from coach — He has to be better
 date-created: 2022-10-22
 day-of-week-created: Sat
 date-updated:
-aliases: []
+aliases:
-tags: [NewsPost]
+tags:
+ - NewsPost
-status: unstarted
+status: stable
 ---

 # LA Kings Cal Petersen pulled, and hears it from coach — He has to be better